A Sustainable Home for a Buddhist Monk, Junagadh, India

-A rock-cut sustainable home for a Buddhist monk in Junagadh in Western India offers a glimpse of what life and architecture were like during the Mauryan Empire (321–185 BCE).
+A rock-cut home for a Buddhist monk in Junagadh in Western India offers a glimpse of what life and architecture were like during the Mauryan Empire (321–185 BCE).

 Emperor Ashoka of the Mauryan Dynasty